Surnames: Maddison to Musgrave

 Border Reiver family Westmorland surname

 A folk ballad sometimes known as Lord Darlington and Little Musgrave links the name of Musgrave with County Durham.
 In the ballad Musgrave is caught sleeping with the lord’s wife in a bower at Oxenhall, on a cold November’s night.
-His discoverer, a little foot page who quickly informed Lord Darlington of his find and the Lord silently approached the two lovers as they slept:
+His discoverer, a little foot page quickly informed Lord Darlington of his find.
+The Lord silently approached the two lovers as they slept:

 ‘Arise, arise my little Musgrave,

 It shall never be said in all my life,